open-cluster-management-io/open-cluster-management-io.github.io/content/en/getting-started/quick-start/_index.md

 ### Install clusteradm CLI tool

-It's recommended to install with the following command if you have a golang
+It's recommended to install with the following command if you have a `golang`
 environment:

 ```shell
 $ go install open-cluster-management.io/clusteradm
 ```

-Otherwise if you don't have golang library in the local environment, you can also install by:
+Otherwise if you don't have a `golang` environment, you can also install by:

 ```shell
 $ curl -L https://raw.githubusercontent.com/open-cluster-management-io/clusteradm/main/install.sh | bash